Clickable arrow icon In this article

 What are the Roles and Responsibilities of a Wealth Manager?

-The wealth managers need to play many hats depending on client requirements and requires both hard and soft skills.
-The hard skills represent knowledge of various investment products, taxation, and regulations.
+The wealth managers need to wear many hats depending on client requirements and require both hard and soft skills.
+The hard skills represent knowledge of various investment and wealth management products, taxation, and regulations.
 The soft skills represent the wealth manager’s overall EQ (emotional quotient) like communication, presentation, and counseling skills.
-A mix of skills is necessary to understand your needs, dreams, and anxieties related to money and prepare objective and precise plans for meeting those goals.

 Some of the prominent roles and responsibilities of a wealth manager include the following: